splinterofchaos/algo-term/README.md

 ```
 This very elegantly solves the problem for ranges, but code using iterators
 remains in the dark.
 While the ranges proposal does recommend changes to
-<algorithm> such that iterator versions of the above should be possible, the
+`<algorithm>` such that iterator versions of the above should be possible, the
 [implementation](https://github.com/ericniebler/range-v3) does not offer such
-utilities.
+utilities for iterators as primatives (the iterators are implemented with
+pointers to their ranges).

-This library implements both <algorithm> and iterator adaptors to enable this
+This library implements both `<algorithm>` and iterator adaptors to enable this
 functionality without the use of ranges by allowing the terminator to have a
 different type than the iterator for the range.
+This change is [item 3.3.5 of the ranges proposal](https://ericniebler.github.io/std/wg21/D4128.html#an-iterables-end-may-have-a-different-type-than-its-begin).
 ```c++
 template<class InputIterator, class Terminator, class OutputIterator>
 OutputIterator copy(InputIterator first, Terminator last,